Last week, a prospective client asked me a very good question.

 The report estimates this only contributes 0.79% towards your investment returns (which is less than 16% of the total value of advice).

-According to this study, the majority of the value from financial advice is derived from three activities:
+According to this study, the majority of the value of financial advice is derived from three activities:

-- 2.02% comes from behavioral coaching.
+- 2.02% comes from behavioural coaching.
 I describe this as stopping my clients from making costly mistakes.

 A ‘mistake’ can include not following fundamentally sound financial advice.